Mohamed-Elwakdy/Elwakdy-TripData/README.md

 <br>

-### Here, I will chech all the datatime out before I start work on datatime in "Packup Datetime" and "Dropoff Datetime".
+### Here, I will check all the datatime out before I start work on datatime in "Packup Datetime" and "Dropoff Datetime".
 ### This means that I match format below of %Y_%m_%d %H:%M:%S and see if there is any invalid datetime.

 ```